 Development of Security Operations

 The aim of this task is to evolve the security activities in EGI to support new technologies and resource provisioning paradigms, while maintaining a secure trustworthy infrastructure and supporting new use cases and ways to access the resources.
 The activities have been split into 5 sub-tasks: security requirements and risk assessments; evolution of operational security procedures; development of new trust frameworks and security policies; development of new security challenge frameworks; and development of software vulnerability handling processes.
 During this first period work has started on all of these sub-tasks.
 Ideas and plans were presented at the May 2015 EGI Conference in Lisbon and feedback was taken into account.
-Discussions took place on the required changes to incident handling, vulnerability handling, new and revised security policies and security monitoring.
+Discussions took place on the changes required to incident handling, vulnerability handling, new and revised security policies and security monitoring.
 The EGI Conference also included a workshop on Cloud Federation and the incident response issues related to Virtual Machines (VMs) and VM users.
 Plans for a security challenge concerning VMs and traceability were also discussed.

 Security requirements and risk assessments.